crelies/Media/README.md

 In addition to that this Swift package contains some simple and ready-to-use **SwiftUI views** for interacting with the photo library, like a `Camera` view or a view for an instance of  `LivePhoto`, `Photo` and `Video`.

+The core functionality is available through `import MediaCore`.
+If you want to use the included **SwiftUI** views `import MediaSwiftUI`.

 That's all you need to know.
 Now let's take a look at the **API**.

 ## 🧭 API